CharlesCCC/snippet-box/README.md

 - **GIN Indexes**: Fast lookup for full-text search queries
 - **Materialized Columns**: Pre-computed search vectors for quick matching
 - **Ranked Results**: Most relevant results appear first

+### Snippet Ownership and Permissions

+Snippet Box implements a permission system to control who can edit or delete snippets:

+- **Snippet Owners**: Only the creator of a snippet can edit or delete it.
+The Edit and Delete buttons are only visible to the snippet owner.
+- **Public Snippets**: Even if a snippet is public, only the owner can edit or delete it.
+Other users can view and copy the snippet but cannot modify it.
+- **Private Snippets**: Private snippets are only visible to their owners and cannot be accessed by other users.

+This ensures that users can safely share their snippets without worrying about unauthorized modifications.